 - Enter your name, email address and Social Security number.

-- Answer if you’d like to open a linked savings account now or later.
+- Answer if you’d like to open an optional linked savings account now or later.

 - Create an account password.

 - Wait for approval.